euwbah/musescore-xen-tuner/README.md

 **You can notate comma shifts by changing the reference note's frequency.** For example, if you want to shift down by 81/80 you can do this: `A4: 440 * 80/81`.

 You can also use standard JavaScript/math expressions to accomplish more complicated comma shifts.

-E.g., shifting with respect to C4 instead: `C4: 440 * 16/27 * 80/81`.
+> E.g., shifting with respect to C4 instead: `C4: 440 * 16/27 * 80/81`.
+>

-or shifting up 10 syntonic commas and down 3 septimal commas: `A4: 440 * Math.pow(80/81, 10) * Math.pow(64/63, -3)`.
+> ...or shifting up 10 syntonic commas and down 3 septimal commas: `A4: 440 * Math.pow(80/81, 10) * Math.pow(64/63, -3)`.

 ## How to: export MIDI/MPE